Anand Panyarachun: Human rights

-Second government
+Second premiership (1992)

 Suchinda resigned on 24 May 1992, following an intervention by the king that ended the violent military crackdown on massive popular protests against his government.
 The five coalition parties that made up his administration still attempted to cling to power, however, despite calls for their resignation by the opposition and the press, and nominated Air Chief Marshal Somboon Rahong, leader of the Chart Thai Party, for the premiership.
 At the time it looked as if House Speaker Arthit Urairat was set to submit Somboon's name to the king.
 Arthit however held back the nomination of Somboon following a meeting with privy councillor Prem, who was thought to have been exerting pressure on behalf of the king.
 The House Speaker instead announced that no decision would be made until the constitutional amendments were passed on 10 June 1992, adding that the next prime minister would be a civilian.

 On 10 June 1992, Arthit surprised the country by recommending Anand's name instead of Somboon's to the king.
 The announcement was greeted with almost universal approval and even relief.
 Only the coalition parties of the previous government were dismayed, turning at first on Arthit, who they saw as having betrayed them.

 Four days later Anand announced the formation of his cabinet, which included twenty respected technocrats who had held ministerial portfolios during his previous tenure as prime minister.
 The top tasks of Anand's government were the rehabilitation of the economy, the organisation of free and fair elections, and the removal of top armed forces commanders from their posts.

 The Internal Peacekeeping Law, which allowed for the use of military force against demonstrators, was abolished on 29 June, and on 1 August, he removed Air Chief Marshal Kaset, General Issarapong, and General Chainarong, the First Regional Army Commander, from their posts.

 Anand was succeeded by democratically elected Chuan Leekpai later in 1992.

-Post-political career
+Post-premiership

 Anand rejoined the Saha-Union Group as chairman after the general elections of 1992.
 His government had awarded Saha-Union a major Independent Power Producer concession.
 He resigned from Saha-Union Group in 2002.